wolfgangasdf/iqp-book/tp-indistinguishable.md

 This is actually a very useful procedure of symmetrization (+) or anti-symmetrization (-) that will come back often in quantum mechanics.

-From this seemingly trivial superposition we can now test what happens if the particles are indistinguishable and at the same position.
+From this seemingly trivial superposition we can now test what happens if the particles are not only indistinguishable, but also at the same position, meaning that $\psi_a=\psi_b$.
 For the symmetric bosonic state $\psi_+$ nothing special happens so we focus on the anti-symmetric fermionic state:

 $$\psi_-\left(r_1,r_2\right)=A\left[\psi_a\left(r_1\right)\psi_a\left(r_2\right)\ -\ \psi_a\left(r_1\right)\psi_a\left(r_2\right)\right]=0$$(tp-p-3)

-This is not normalizable and therefore doesn't make sense and is not possible -n o two antisymmetric particles can be in the same state!
-“State” means now everything, same spin, color, etcetera - and position!
-The latter we see also by letting $r_1=r_2$, where we also obtain 0.
+This is not normalizable and therefore does not make sense - no two antisymmetric particles can be in the same state!
+“State” now means really everything, same spin, energy, etcetera - and position!

 This is the famous **Pauli exclusion principle** for fermions – no two fermions can be in the same state.
-Amongst other things, this makes electrons in higher atomic levels stable and thus makes matter “hard” – in combination with coloumb repulsion.
+Amongst other things, this makes electrons in higher atomic levels stable and thus makes matter “hard” – in combination with Coulomb repulsion.

 <!-- [exercises: G5.4,5] -->